ssc-sp/datahub-docs/UserGuide/Onboarding/OnboardingSummary.md

 ### Workspace

-> Note: A user can only be the Workspace Lead of up to 3 workspaces.
+> Note: A user can only be the Workspace Lead for up to 3 workspaces.

 - [Text Input] Workspace name
 - [Text Input] Workspace acronym